ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 ## Do you need to worry about what is in this folder?

-This content is for users who need to migrate existing SystemLink Enterprise MongoDB data to a single MongoDB instance.
-You do not need to do this if you are deploying a new installation of SystemLink Enterprise.

-## Process

 SystemLink Enterprise installations prior to 2023-10 deployed a MongoDB instance per service.
 Version 2023-10 uses a global MongoDB connection string that allows customers to consolidate over 20 different MongoDB instances down to one.

-Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for instructions on editing the Helm values that determine this functionality.
+This content is for users who need to migrate existing SystemLink Enterprise MongoDB data to a single MongoDB instance.
+You do not need to perform the following if you are deploying a new installation of SystemLink Enterprise.

 ## Prerequisites

 Before you begin, you must provision your MongoDB instance with databases and users.
 Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for a list of databases and password fields to update if using separate credentials per database.
 NOTE: Ensure that you backup the current database passwords for the migration.

+## Enable a Single Instance

+Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for instructions on editing the Helm values that determine this functionality.

 ## Migration Plan